cseid2001/ssh-honeypot-project/README.md

 ### 134.209.120.69

-According to abuseipdb.com, this is a know malicious ip with over 14,000 reports.
-They seem to be leveraging the cloud as the IP is a digital ocean IP which makes me believe that they are running out of the Digital Ocean cloud or utilizing a private VPN running on Digital Ocean.
+According to abuseipdb.com, this is a known malicious ip with over 14,000 reports.
+They seem to be leveraging the cloud as the IP is a digital ocean IP which makes me believe that they are operating out of the Digital Ocean cloud or utilizing a private VPN running on Digital Ocean.
-This attack most likely came from a bot considering the speed of the commands entered and the fact that I can find this attack replicated online.
+This attack most likely came from a bot, given the speed of the commands entered and the fact that I can find this attack replicated online.

 The bot ran multiple commands that:
 - Attempted to identify whether the system was a router, SMS server, or crypto mining node